Development and Testing

 SLURM Development Session

 A small number of servers have been placed into a SLURM partition (collection of hosts) for the purpose of supporting just software development.
+Jobs in this partition are not subject to a user's normal QOS limits.
 You can access the partition by specifying the "dev" partition to the appropriate SLURM command.
 For example, to obtain a resources for an interactive session (job) in the dev partition you could run the following command.

 By loading the ufrc environment module, you can take advantage srundev and simpify the above to,